cryptoonline/se/README.md

 Note: Replace the links to the dataset where it is stored on your computer.
 We used Enron dataset https://www.cs.cmu.edu/~./enron/

 The code was written and tested on a Mac machine.

+If you have any questions about the code or the paper, please email me at naveed2 at illinois dot edu.